 The Parliament of Fowls by Geoffrey Chaucer: Summary, Background, and Characters Introduction The Parliament of Fowls stands as one of Geoffrey Chaucer’s finest dream vision poems.
 Written in the late 14th century, it combines philosophy, satire, and courtly love.
 The Read More …

-The Role of the Eagle in The House of Fame
+Eagle in House of Fame

 The Role of the Dreamer in The House of Fame